flintlang/flint/proposals/0003-external-calls.md

 contract.argumentName() // Value and Gas are automatically set based upon properties
 ```

-There are two types of external calls: Educated Calls and Uneducated calls.
-Educated calls are those that utilise an ABI interface (or those which Flint has the source files for i.e. other Flint contracts) while uneducated calls are those without this interface.
+There are two types of external calls: Trusted Calls and Distrusted calls.
+Trusted calls are those that utilise an ABI interface (or those which Flint has the source files for i.e. other Flint contracts) while distrusted calls are those without this interface.

-We propose a method to both declare this interface within Flint, use the Nodule (The Flint Package Manager) to extract an interface, or call contracts uneducated.
+We propose a method to both declare this interface within Flint, use the Flint Package Manager to extract an interface, or call contracts distrusted.

 ```swift